Message us or call us on

-Journey into the Pyrenees for a slice of authentic Spain with snow as you head out on to the slopes of the wonderfully peaceful Cerler.
 This is the perfect ski trip for families, providing you with space on the slopes, no queues at the lifts, and a relaxed après-ski atmosphere.
-Ride a husky sled before you make your way to Llanos del Hospital to try out snowshoeing and Nordic skiing.
+Head out on to the slopes of the wonderfully peaceful Cerler and ride a husky sled before you make your way to Llanos del Hospital to try out snowshoeing and Nordic skiing.

 Call 01273 676 712 to talk to someone who knows this trip

 Read our 5-part Expert Guide to Spain Get the guide

 Fly to either Zaragoza or Barcelona where you pick up your car.
 The drive up to Cerler takes around 2.5 hours from Zaragoza, closer to 3.5 from Barcelona.
 Cerler is in what’s known as the ‘hidden valley’, access is by one road that cuts through a gorge.
 On arrival you will meet up with one of our people locally, who will help you get you set up and explain where everything is so that you can get started first thing the following morning.

 Head out onto the slopes today and get your bearings with your own instructor.
 Lifts are open from 9am to around 5pm daily but we tend to recommend you start at around 10am for the best conditions.
 Each morning in Cerler you will have a couple of hours private tuition to help brush off rusty skills and learn new ones.